cgik/cgik/resume/resume.typ

   author-position: left,
   personal-info-position: left,
 )
+== Summary
+My bread and butter, and the thing that makes the biggest impact of value for the company is designing a release process that works for everyone in the company, and I do mean everyone.
+A good release process can make or break a company's costs in head count, technical debt and business and developer satisfaction.
+I also am a big fan of keeping things simply to allow for maximum flexibility, I'm very tool agnostic and happy to learn and become an expert in anything that makes sense for the company to succeed.

 == Skills
 - *Programming Languages:* TypeScript, JavaScript, Python, Go, Bash
 - *Technologies:* ECS, Kubernetes, Terraform, CI/CD, Github Actions, Linux, DataDog, Observability, AWS, RDS, S3, CloudFront